caseyamcl/wosclient/README.md

 ## Install

 This library requires PHP v5.5 or newer.
 It has been tested with PHP7.
+If you wish to run tests, you must run v5.6 or newer.

 I also recommend installing the `ext-curl` PHP extension.